 2. Live Music

 Oregon Wine County is alive with the sound of music...
 Most wineries will feature entertainment all weekend long.
 The variety will range from twangy country to sophisticated jazz and everything in between.
-Top concert venues often include Silvan Ridge Winery with its natural amphitheater, Sweet Cheeks Winery with its spacious outdoor patio, Pfeiffer Winery with its pavilion event space and outdoor water gardens, Bennett Vineyards with its tents and meadow space, and Saginaw Vineyards with its spacious lawns and rustic barn; but you may find music at even the smallest tasting rooms.
+Top concert venues often include Silvan Ridge Winery with its natural amphitheater, Sweet Cheeks Winery with its spacious outdoor patio, Bennett Vineyards with its tents and meadow space, and Saginaw Vineyards with its spacious lawns and rustic barn; but you may find music at even the smallest tasting rooms.

 3. Wood-fired Pizza & Food Trucks

 Memorial Day weekend is traditionally when the wineries fire up their pizza ovens.
 Benton-Lane Winery has a big pizza oven right on their wine tasting patio.
 Food trucks and local caterers are brought in to dish up everything from gourmet burgers to street tacos.
 And of course there are small plates packed with cheese, charcuterie and artisan crackers.
 The region's farm-to-fork values promise tasting room fare worthy of the wines — so dig in!

 4. Scenic Views & Settings

 The views from the vineyards are stunning.
 Patios and pavilions provide lovely vantage points to overlook the vine-covered slopes.
 Gaze across the valley to neighboring farms, lakes or snow-dusted mountain peaks.
 King Estate is known for its palatial setting crowning a hilltop while High Pass Winery, Sarver Winery, Sweet Cheeks Winery and Silvan Ridge Winery are among those wineries offering panoramic valley views.
-Saginaw Vineyard is rustic charm with its red barn and sheep-dotted fields while Pfieffer Winery features a water garden and large great room.
+Saginaw Vineyard is rustic charm with its red barn and sheep-dotted fields and Abbelone Vineyard offers a sophisticated invitation into a South Eugene family estate.